mkexc/ezshop/Deliverables/DesignDocument.md

 # High level design

-EZShop is standalone application working indipendently on a single cash register.
+EZShop is a standalone application working indipendently on a single cash register.
 In the implementation, the façade class is EZShop.

 ```plantuml
 @startuml